 Kim Richter — Administrator

 Previously Kim worked in theater, including five years at Radio City Music Hall as a production coordinator and then six years as a production manager at Lincoln Center.
 Kim has a degree from The George Washington University in Radio and Television with a minor in American Sign Language.
 Before working in entertainment, Kim spent several years at a hands-on children's art museum in South Florida.
 Today she combines her love of working with children with her knowledge and expertise in managing the many facets of our multi-layered organization.

 Dan Sullivan — Director, Communications

-As part of the original team, Dan helped to establish the Meeting House organization from its inception seven years ago.
+As part of the original team, Dan helped to establish the Meeting House organization from its inception and launch in 1999.
 He contributes to strategy and ongoing business operations, as well as guiding marketing and communications.
 Dan provides thirty years of executive, creative and consumer marketing experience, having launched and directed media businesses in both print and online.
-Prior to contributing to the development of The Meeting House, he was SVP General Manager at Nickelodeon, US Magazine and VP at Rolling Stone.
+Prior to the development of The Meeting House, he worked in the media industry as SVP/General Manager & Group Publisher at Nickelodeon, SVP/General Manger at US Magazine and SVP of Manufacturing & Information Systems at Rolling Stone.